 DREAM Act and DACA: Only Minor Effects on Elementary and Secondary Education

 Plyler v.
 Doe has essentially guaranteed a right to pursue a high school diploma to all students.
-Two other programs may affect or expand that right: the DREAM Act and Deferred Action for Childhood Arrivals (DACA).
+Two other programs may affect or expand that right: the DREAM Act and Deferred Action for Childhood Arrivals (DACA), but the fate of both programs remains unclear.

 The DREAM Act was first introduced in 2001.
 It repeatedly failed to pass both houses of Congress.
 Variants of the law would expand access to higher (post-high school) education, financial aid, and legal immigration status.
 While the DREAM Act would have little effect on the right to a high school education, the reverse is true: a high school diploma has been listed as a prerequisite for benefits under the DREAM Act for those seeking access to college and financial aid.

-Similarly, DACA is tied into students’ pursuit of a high school diploma.
+Similarly, DACA (a program rescinded by the Trump administration on Sept.
+5, 2017) is tied into students’ pursuit of a high school diploma.
 In order to qualify for deferred action (a two-year work permit and exemption from deportation), an undocumented immigrant must have entered the country before the age of 16 and either be enrolled in high school or have already received a high school diploma or GED.
 Because of the education prerequisite, DACA could lead to additional undocumented students pursuing their constitutionally guaranteed right to pursue a high school diploma.
+But while DACA is shelved for now, congressional action could either revive or suspend the program indefinitely.

 With DACA and the DREAM Act making headlines regularly, this is a constantly evolving field of law.
 If you need advice or help with an immigration matter, or feel that your child’s right to a high school education is being limited due to his or her immigration status, consult with a local immigration attorney or education law attorney to determine which steps to take.